Legal Link Staff

 Co-Executive Director

 Kate Crowley Richardson is the Co-Executive Director of Legal Link.
-Kate is the former Legal Director at Swords to Plowshares, a San Francisco-based nonprofit organization that provides holistic, wraparound services to homeless and low-income veterans.
-She previously worked at Namati, the leading global legal empowerment organization.
-Prior to law school, Kate spent three years working as an advocate for medical and mental health care for people incarcerated in California state prisons.
-She has dedicated her legal career to supporting innovative models that work to close the access to justice gap for communities experiencing poverty.
+Kate is the former Legal Director at Swords to Plowshares, a nonprofit organization that provides wraparound services to underserved veterans, where she currently sits on the Board of Directors.
+She started her legal career at Namati, the leading global legal empowerment organization.
+Kate has dedicated her legal career to supporting innovative models that work to close the justice gap for communities experiencing poverty; she has launched Medical Legal Partnerships, designed pro bono programs, and collaborated with community stakeholders to advance local and national advocacy efforts.
+Prior to law school, Kate worked as a lead paralegal at the San Francisco-based law firm Rosen Bien Galvan & Grunfeld LLP on prisoner rights class action litigation.
 Kate received her J.D. from Northeastern University School of Law and her B.A. from the University of Michigan.
 She is a member of the State Bar of California.

 Sacha Steinberger (she/her)